Home About Our Work Resources Careers Contact Us

 To elaborate, the sociology textbook says - “If a girl is ugly and handicapped, then it becomes difficult for her to get married”.
 It follows this up by saying that families of such girls feel helpless and end up paying more dowries.

-The battle against patriarchy, as many NGOs working on the ground will attest, is a long, uphill one.
+The battle against patriarchy, SNEHA Foundation working on the ground will attest, is a long, uphill one.
 It’s a fight to change mindsets that develop and are fostered at homes - attitudes that both genders are equally guilty of propagating.

-Imagine the impact then of school textbooks on deeply impressionable young minds?
+Imagine the impact of school textbooks on deeply impressionable young minds.
 They should be agents of change.
 However, instead of damning a system that places girls in a secondary role and fosters practices like dowry, our textbooks are promoting regressive attitudes.

 This is not the only textbook guilty of promoting such pearls of wisdom.
-Read this gem from a textbook in Rajasthan - A donkey is like a housewife … In fact, the donkey is a shade better … while the housewife may sometimes complain and walk off..
+Read this gem from a textbook in Rajasthan - A donkey is like a housewife … The donkey is a shade better … while the housewife may sometimes complain and walk off.
 You’ll never catch the donkey being disloyal to his master.

 Share: